18-SP-Web-Design/chapter-2-inline-styles-mareyes123/README.md

 **Discussion:** Everybody starts somewhere.
 There are two parts to this Lab.

 1. Complete the first two Lab assignments in the chapter.
 The directions are on pages 83-84 of the text.
 The files are included in this repository.
 1. Create your own web page about any subject you like.
-Create it in its own folder in this repository (this should be simple to do on Codeanywhere).
-It must include exxamples of each of the following:
+Like the other pages, it can be in the root folder of this repository (this should be simple to do on Codeanywhere).
+It must include examples of each of the following:
   * Different font colors
   * Different font sizes
   * Heading tags